 How does AI work in the classroom to provide benefits that may become even more prevalent in time in the modern classroom?
 Here is a Pearson analysis of how the machine teaches, its limits, and what that means for teachers:

 In addition to acting as a companion to the teaching process in the mainstream classroom, AI will also be able to help students with special needs by adapting materials in a way that is personalized for the specific student’s needs.
 In fact, a number of studies already show positive results for AI teaching ASD students social skills and communication.

 Cloud Computing - THE FUTURE OF ENGLISH LANGUAGE LEARNING TECHNOLOGY

 Cloud computing may be the important phenomenon contributing to high tech education.
 The range of accessibility of information stored in cloud servers provides virtually unlimited access to educational materials from any location.
 Collaboration with other students and teachers may be done through any device and at any time.
 Besides the ease of access and collaboration, cloud-based education apps solved the problem of storing data.

 In the future, cloud computing and other AI may mean students switching to electronic devices for all homework and learning material.
 All resources that students will need for learning will be easily available in the Cloud.
 Imagine a library with thousands of books that is easily available, when the physical ones are not.
 This means no more heavy textbooks, constant access to your reading materials, and the dog will no longer be able to eat the homework.

-Want to get a jump-start in the technology trends in education?
+Want to get a jump-start on the trends of technology for English language teaching and learning?
 Try Your Agora, the state-of-the-art ESL teaching platform that tracks student performance and helps teachers provide instant assessment.
 In addition, teachers may take advantage of a library of ESL material and worksheets on various topics, as well as a number of tools for easy scheduling and grading.
 Try it now to become a modern classroom!